ngzhian/ocs/README.md

 Your markdown files should be in a directory.
 Template files are in a folder called `template`.
-There are two template files right now:
+OCS understands two template files right now:

 - `index.html`
 - `post.html`